LWFlouisa/WeaverNewsletter/drafts/racismofpostmoderntheories.md

 White Trans Anarchists need to start calling out the bullshit this overwhelming preference for black people it is, especially when the theory itself was written by a white guy who has none of these traits: Hubert Marcuse.

 And that doesnt exclude other forms of advocacy post modernism has tried consuming.
 More on that later.

+Sorry Fred Hampton, but your a Cis Black Male.
+But unlike you, I dont consider any race superior to any other.